vanilla/garden-cli/README.md

 Like the basic example, `parse()` will return a `Garden\Cli\Args` object on a successful parse.
 Here are some things to note about this example.

+* The `Cli::create()` method is provided if you want to have a 100% fluent interface when defining your command schema.
 * Call the `command()` method to define a new command.
 * If you call `command('*')` then you can define options that are global to all commands.
 * The `arg()` method lets you define arguments that go after the options on the command line.
 More on this below.